Why 100% GPU Utilization Doesn’t Mean 100% Heat

 Board power and functional-unit counters track real joule-generation; utilization.gpu does not.

-2. GPU Booster –
+2. GPU Booster – workload placement

 • Tags every pod / Slurm job with heat budget (watts) and heat pattern (flat, bursty, decode).
-For new pod/slum job without any prior data, assume the highest usage for the resource (whole GPU or MIG) assigned.
+For new pod/Slurm job without any prior data, assume the highest usage for the resource (whole GPU or MIG) assigned.

 • Packs memory-bound or MIG-slice jobs together so a single rack can run at lower pump RPM while compute-bound jobs fill a high-flow rack.